Printed on 3/21/2023

 Learn basic electrical wiring concepts, DC electrical theory, Ohm's law and types of services for residential applications.
 Students will build on their skills of print reading and NEC code knowledge while completing their hands-on assessments installing GFCI, AFCI, and other wiring devices.

-• Intermediate Residential Wiring 2
+• Residential 3

 31-413-303